simonehagey/orbdot/docs/source/model_fitting.rst

      - ``float``
      - The effective samples per second.

-The ``"params"`` dictionary contains key-value pairs that store the best-fit parameter values and their 68% confidence intervals.
+The ``"params"`` dictionary contains key-value pairs that store the best-fit parameter values and their 68% credible intervals.
 The keys match the parameter symbols (see :ref:`model_parameters`), and each value is a list of three elements: [best-fit value, upper uncertainty, lower uncertainty].

 The following code snippet demonstrates how to access the best-fit parameters after a model fit: